One Charlotte Realty, Inc.

 Business opportunities must never override safety concerns.

-Transaction records, communications, contracts, disclosures, advertising materials, and supporting documents must be maintained in compliance with North Carolina law, NCREC requirements, MLS rules, and Brokerage requirements.
+Transaction records, communications, contracts, disclosures, advertising materials, and supporting documents must be maintained in compliance with applicable law, real estate commission requirements, MLS rules, and Brokerage requirements.

 Agents must protect client data, passwords, transaction files, email accounts, digital signatures, confidential documents, Brokerage systems, and all digital records from unauthorized access or disclosure.